 For any other settings manipulation you'd need more sophisticated approaches, I did some work on that in the past, you need to start from a startup.py script that manipulates the user settings before QGIS starts.

 #12 Updated by Alain FERRATON almost 5 years ago

 The difficulty with custom environment variables is that you may want some to be stored in global_setting.ini while leaving the user the option to add their own.

 Unfortunately QGIS stores all environment variables as a single string in CustEnvVars which is therefore necessarily in QGIS.INI as soon as the user adds a local variable.

 Startup.py may be a solution...

 I am interested by examples if they exist....

-#13 Updated by Alessandro Pasotti 11 months ago
+#13 Updated by Alessandro Pasotti almost 5 years ago